Skiing Bend Oregon is accessible, rewarding, and memorable. Each winter, thousands of people love snowboarding and skiing near Bend Oregon.

 Sunrise Lodge at Mt.
 Bachelor Ski Resort.

-Local tip: Traffic can be bad between 7:30 to 9:30 am and 3:00 – 4:30 pm on busy weekends, which are typically those after a good snowstorm or on holiday weekends.
+Local tip: Mt Bachelor is the closest ski resort to Bend Oregon, so traffic can be bad between 7:30 to 9:30 am and 3:00 – 4:30 pm on busy weekends, especially after a good snowstorm or on holiday weekends.

 Unfortunately, this traffic usually continues to the lift lines on busy days.
 Therefore, the best bet is to ski on a weekday if possible.
 That said, there still lots of fun to be had on the weekends.